 First things first, I am not a medical professional.
 Anything but.
 What I am though is a mother navigating the parental minefield who, a little confused following some recent GP advice, a little reluctant to administer more ‘stuff’, took to my little corner of the internet, to the ‘instamum’ community, to do what I desperately wanted to do: just hear from another mama or two.
-Like some sort of souped up Google, Instagram has become a real source of information for me, a legitimate place to seek answers (and I’m not just talking the best recipe for breakfast smoothie – though I’d be lying if I said I hadn’t looked that up) It means I no longer have to trawl through the internet or make a reluctant call back to the GP only to be put on hold for 20 minutes before being accidentally hung up on, I now feel that I (and I hope any mums reading this feel the same) can put a question or issue out there and receive some sort of wisdom – or at the very least – a small yellow fist pump back.
+Like some sort of souped up Google, Instagram has become a real source of information for me and a legitimate place to seek answers (and I’m not just talking the best recipe for breakfast smoothie – though I’d be lying if I said I hadn’t looked that up).
+It means I no longer trawl through the internet or make a reluctant call back to the GP only to be put on hold for 20 minutes before being accidentally hung up on.
+So when I put out a question about giving kids multivitamins, the response was amazing.
+Here’s what you had to say:

 - First thing first, loads of you said that you don’t give your children any vitamins at all.
 And guess what, they’re fine…